+The early medieval period was marked by the rapid migration of Germanic tribes over different parts of Europe and their subsequent settlement.
 This era was mostly influenced by the military culture which was left as a Roman legacy in the wake of the Roman Empire’s collapse.

+As a result, many weapons used in the early medieval period closely resembled those used by the Roman armies.
 However, there were distinctly new weapons in use as well such as the knightly sword, different varieties of axes as well as many new pole-arms which were useful in countering the increasingly decisive cavalry units on the battlefield.

 The knightly sword in Europe developed near the later part of the early medieval period.